 “Penguin had story problems.
 We knew it.
 The crew knew it.
 (Once the crew came under ownership by Media Assets), the story and the film were now compromised.
 Hence, neither of us stayed to complete the motion picture."

-- Creator Killer: At least for Bluth's career as an independent filmmaker.
-His animation career as a whole wouldn't end until Titan A.E..
+Creator Killer: At least for Don Bluth's career as an independent filmmaker.
+The film's failure shut down his second home-grown studio in Ireland and convinced him to take up the offer at Fox's new animation unit in Arizona, where he's been residing ever since.
+His animation career as a whole wouldn't end until after Titan A.E..

 Cut Song: Subverted with Marina's reprise of "Sometimes I Wonder"; Gary Goldman found while supervising the restoration for the 2007 DVD that it slowed down the pace, but he failed to convince MGM to let him remove it.

 Even after he left and took his name with him, the studio still advertised the movie as "From the director of The Land Before Time!"
 What a surprise.
 It didn't help matters that it is credited as "A Don Bluth Limited Production" in the main titles, so his name was still on it regardless.